tools4origins/ASRimbra/README.md

 You can find the basic infrastructure at ./ASRimbra_architecture.png

 Some choice were made to improve scalability, software evolution and consistency.

-Why do we believe than our choices were goods ?
-Because anyone can do this without having to touch the code:
-./ASRimbra_architecture_rev.png

-See more at section

 ### Clients
 Both ManagerClient and AdministrationClient are web clients.
 They can be resume to a single static web page having forms